leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: eyebags-treatment_surgical-oculoplastic
 - What is blepharoplasty?
+- Can cut out eye bag
 - What is eyebag surgery?
 - What is blepharoplasty?
+- Can cut out eye bag
 - How does eyebag surgery help me?
 - Is blepharoplasty referring to upper or lower eyelid?
 - Is blepharoplasty only for eyebags?